 The "acmart" document class includes the "booktabs" package - https://ctan.org/pkg/booktabs - for preparing high-quality tables.
 Table captions are placed above the table.

 Because tables cannot be split across pages, the best placement for them is typically the top of the page nearest their initial cite.
 To ensure this proper "floating" placement of tables, use the environment table to enclose the table's contents and the table caption.
-The contents of the table itself must go in the tabular environment, Table 1: Frequency of Special Characters to be aligned properly in rows and columns, with the desired horizontal and vertical rules.
-Again, detailed instructions on tabular material are found in the LATEX User's Guide.
+The contents of the table itself must go in the tabular environment, to be aligned properly in rows and columns, with the desired horizontal and vertical rules.
+Again, detailed instructions on tabular material are found in the LaTeX User's Guide.